How to Choose A Hearing Aid

 Medically reviewed by Drugs.com.
 Last updated on Dec 2, 2022.

 A hearing aid is a small electronic device placed behind or in your ear to help you hear better.
 It contains a microphone, an amplifier, and a speaker.
-A hearing aid can help you if you have mild or moderate hearing loss.
-You may need a hearing aid in both ears.
+You may need a hearing aid for each ear.